Written spring 2006.

 No family is ordinary.

 Herewith follows a collection of extraordinary tales taken from our family annals.
 The stories combine to form a narrative that passes through principally the nineteenth and twentieth centuries, and will pull together a rich tapestry of lost family characters.
 The wish is to entertain, to involve and to emotionally embody.
-The tales are historically accurate and drawn from a mountain of scraps and artefacts collected by me over many years.
+The tales are as historically accurate as history can be and drawn from a mountain of scraps and artefacts collected by me over many years.

 You should not expect an account of glowing grandiosity but should rather be prepared for stories reaching in their sadness or glowing in their humanity which are absolutely none the less so for their ordinariness.
 It must be said that our forebears lived through hard times and surely had resilience not often seen in this our ‘modern’ world.